 - If you can create further value add during this time, do it.
 Your customers will be grateful and will remain loyal to you for it.
 Being able to know multiple experts who can assist with any aspect of a loss, not just the most common, means so much during an extraordinarily trying time.
 In your client's eyes, you hold all the answers.
 So make sure you understand which companies can help with matters that may be less common, or more complex, or can jump in and offer to restore clients' business operations.
 You're not only helping to pay the claim, you're helping to save their business.

-Any catastrophe loss is unfortunate, but prompt handling of claims, and quick and accurate assessments from experts, can enable owners and insurers to not only recover, but to rebuild and strengthen themselves for the years to come.
+Any catastrophe loss is unfortunate, but prompt handling of claims, and quick and accurate assessments from experts, can enable owners and insurers to not only recover but to rebuild and strengthen themselves for the years to come.
 As we move into this current CAT season, the daily advancement of technology, the experiences learned from decades of working with insurers and policyholders during catastrophes, having the ability to respond, process, and close a major claim quickly, are all parts of the standard today.
-So, when you answer the question, “Are you ready?” you can confidently say, yes.
+So, when you ask the question, "Are you ready?" you can confidently answer, "yes."
 Because with the right team, the right mentality, and the right technology, we are all ready for the next one.